ketan-lambat/django_coreySchafer/README.md

 # django_coreySchafer
-Made by following the YouTube intervals of Corey Schafer
+Made by following the YouTube tutorials of Corey Schafer

 Clone the repo
 Navigate to the folder using the command line